-While living in the Los Angeles area, Bridger was assistant priest at St. Mark’s Episcopal Church (Altadena) and Church of the Transfiguration (Arcadia).
-In July 2008, he relocated to England where he continues to direct Anglican studies development and the work of the Center, traveling back to Pasadena to teach.
-He also currently serves as theological advisor to the archbishop of Burundi.
+While living in Pasadena, Bridger was an assisting priest at St. Mark’s Episcopal Church (Altadena) and Church of the Transfiguration (Arcadia).
+In July 2008, he relocated to the UK from where he continues to direct the Anglican Studies program and the work of the Center, traveling back to Pasadena periodically.
+He is married to Helen, who is also an Anglican priest.

 - CN552: Ethics Aspects of Pastoral Care and Counseling